Dispatcher who scolded drowning victim tells interim police chief she liked to “help people in a time of an emergency”

 FORT SMITH, Ark.
-(KFTA) — A dispatcher who has gone viral after telling a drowning victim to “shut up”, “this will teach you” and “I don’t know why you’re freaking out”, told Fort Smith Interim Police Chief Danny Baker and Officer Julio Solis during an exit interview she thinks more needs to be done behind the scenes for dispatchers.
+(KFTA) — A dispatcher whose conduct was in question while responding to a 9-1-1 call told Fort Smith Interim Police Chief Danny Baker and Officer Julio Solis during an exit interview, that she thinks more needs to be done behind the scenes for dispatchers, according to documents released by the Fort Smith Police Department.

-Donna Marie Reneau, who previously was ‘dispatcher of the year’ at the Fort Smith Police Department, resigned Aug.
-23, the same day she scolded drowning victim Debra Stevens during a 22-minutes 9-1-1 call, which she was thankful that Baker “personally reached out to her to check on her after the traumatic incident”.
+Donna Marie Reneau, who previously was ‘dispatcher of the year’ at the Fort Smith Police Department, scolded drowning victim Debra Stevens during a 22-minutes 9-1-1 call, which she was thankful that Baker “personally reached out to her to check on her after the traumatic incident”, the documents state.

+The documents state Reneau submitted her resignation Aug.
+9, two weeks before her final day at the department.
+The exit interview took place Aug.
+28.

+The call in which Reneau is heard telling Stevens to “shut up”, “this will teach you” and “I don’t know why you’re freaking out” has gone viral.

 Bettering work conditions

 When asked what would better work conditions at the police department Reneau said she wanted to answer with a quote.
-She said, “Mean what you say and do what you say you’re going to do.”
+She said, “Mean what you say and do what you say you’re going to do,” the documents state.

 Third-shift supervisors do have a supervisor, but the supervisor works first-shift and Reneau said he was not available if dispatchers needed him.

-Reneau also suggested dispatchers get a “distress break” after taking a high-stress call.
+Reneau also suggested dispatchers get a “distress break” after taking a high-stress call, the documents state.

 What’s next

-She told Baker and Solis she would consider a part-time position with the department.
+She told Baker and Solis she would consider a part-time position with the department, according to the documents.

-Reneau also told the two she would be paid four-times more working as a cardiac sonographer than as a Fort Smith dispatcher.
+Reneau also told the two she would be paid four-times more working as a cardiac sonographer than as a Fort Smith dispatcher, the documents state.

-Even more, she told them she would consider working part-time at the department.

 Arkansas governor addresses the matter